Skip to main content

 Soak in the coast

 Breathe in the smell of the sea as you wander along coastal trails.
 Visit local beaches like Willows Beach or Gonzales Beach to balance on driftwood logs, build sandcastles and look for sea glass.
-Peek beneath the sea by visiting the tidal pools at Botanical Beach.
+If you're feeling extra adventurous, peek beneath the sea by visiting the tidal pools at Botanical Beach, a scenic hour and 45-minute drive from Victoria.
 Take time to discover and learn about Vancouver Island’s coast.

 Cherry blossoms outside the Coast Hotel Victoria in Victoria, BC